mentpy/mentpy/README.md

     </a>
 </div>

-The `mentpy` library is an open-source software for simulations of measurement-based quantum computing circuits.
-Currently, this package is in its alpha version and many features are still in development.
+The `mentpy` library is open-source software for building, simulating, and training measurement-based quantum computing circuits.
+It includes graph-state tools, NumPy simulators, a JAX tensor-network backend with autodiff for supported forced-outcome patterns, chemistry/VQE helpers, circuit interoperability, and optional compiler integrations.

 ## Installation